Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 18. LEGO Memory Game for Kids

 While you can technically use any item for this memory game, it’s more fun with LEGOs, DUPLOs, or LEGO minifigures.
-It’s and easy way to extend their play and work on critical thinking and memory skills.
+It’s an easy way to extend their play and work on critical thinking and memory skills.

 19. DIY LEGO Clock